Desaje13/Songsterr-tabs-downloader-outdated-/README.md

+# To run the app simply run "Downloader.py"
 Software allows to download tabs from songsterr by the URL (even the closed for view tabs).
 Now the app is outdated.